 The train journey between Montreal and Halifax is called The Ocean.
 It starts at either Montreal’s Central station or Halifax station.
 The route has many stops throughout Quebec and New Brunswick.
 This train route only takes 23 hours, which doesn’t give you as much time to get to know the staff and other guests as compared to The Canadian.

-The ocean train is also slightly different then the Canadian.
-The train is newer but the rooms felt smaller, which I didn’t know was possible.
-That being said, I still loved my time on the Ocean train.
+The train they use for the Ocean route is also slightly different than the Canadian.
+It’s a newer train, but the rooms felt smaller, which I didn’t know was possible.
+That said, I still loved my time on the Ocean train.

-The food is excellent (yay seafood!) and the scenery is stunning, especially the part as you get closer to Halifax which goes along the water.
-I loved my experience on both trains, but if I had to pick a favorite it would be the Canadian train route.
+The food is excellent (yay seafood!), and the scenery is stunning—especially the section closer to Halifax, which goes along the water.
+I loved my experience on both trains, but if I had to pick a favorite, it would be the Canadian train route.

 Accommodation on the train

 Your accommodation on the train depends on the ticket class you have.
 There are three tiers:

 Economy.
 An economy ticket will get you a regular seat on the train.
 Economy passengers don’t have access to the dining/activity carts in sleeper class.
 There is a place to buy food onboard the economy section, but it’s an additional cost.

 Sleeper class.
 All passengers in this class have access to the dining/activity cars.
 Plus, meals come with the sleeper class ticket, which is great because the food on the train is so good.
 There are various bed options in sleeper class.